bartosz-zelek/Sterowniki-dla-systemu-Linux/lab2/buildroot-master/board/pc/readme.txt

   Since the driver will show up in the virtual machine as /dev/vda, change board/pc/grub-bios.cfg to use root=/dev/vda1 instead of root=/dev/sda1.
-Then rebuild grub2 and the image:
+Then rebuild grub2 and the image.

-    make grub2-rebuild && make

 2. Run the emulation with: